Export and Zero-Rated Supply: Taxation and Compliance Requirements

 Export documentation and invoicing

-Any document which has all the details of the export goods and services is called an export document.
-Details as in; good type, service type, shipping bill, vessel detail, port detail, date and day of export, country in which the goods and services are exported.
+An export document refers to any document that contains all the details of the export goods and services, such as the type of goods, type of service, shipping bill, vessel details, port details, date and day of export, and the country to which the goods and services are exported.

 An export invoice is another category of document that is under the custody of the seller.
-The seller uses this document where all the details regarding the good or service that is being exported are mentioned.
+Moreover, the seller uses this document to provide all the details regarding the goods or services they are exporting.

 The information can be of the product type, its weight and height, the size, value, and number.
-Later on, this similar document is used by the customs office where they use it to calculate customs duties and taxes.
+Later on, the customs office uses this similar document to calculate customs duties and taxes.

 There are different invoice types.
 These are:

-- Performa invoice: This document contains information that the seller has to provide to the foreign client regarding all the information about the goods in quality, quantity, value, weight, and type of the product.
+2. Performa invoice: This document contains information that the seller has to provide to the foreign client regarding all the information about the goods in quality, quantity, value, weight, and also type of the product.

-- Consular invoice: This document holds information regarding the record of the shipments that are being made in history.
-It helps facilitate duties in the importer’s country and helps expedite the process of delivery in the country where the goods are supposed to be exported.
+3. Consular invoice: This document holds information regarding the record of the shipments that are being made in history.
+It also helps facilitate duties in the importer’s country and helps expedite the process of delivery in the country where the goods are supposed to be exported.

-- Legalised invoice: This document is mostly used in Eastern countries.
+5. Legalised invoice: This document mostly use in Eastern countries.
 This document is received by the country where the goods are imported and then it is signed and attested.

 Different categories of international exports:

-There are different categories of international exports discussed as direct export, indirect export, and merchant export.
-A direct export is any category where you are the supplier and you are directly supplying the goods or services to your customer.
+Different categories of international exports are discussed: direct export, indirect export, and merchant export.
+Moreover, a direct export is any category where you are the supplier and you are directly supplying the goods or services to your customer.

-- In the merchant category, purchasing goods from local clients and having the potential of selling those goods and services in the international market is known as merchant export.
+• In the merchant category, purchasing goods from local clients and having the potential to sell those goods and services in the international market is a merchant export.

 GST refunds for exports